 The Journal is distributed to universities, libraries and private subscribers in Europe, North America and other parts of the world.
 It publishes articles on Belarusian literature, linguistics, foreign relations, politics, civil society, history and art, as well as book reviews.

 The Journal is the oldest English language double-blind peer-reviewed periodical on Belarusian studies.
-It is the only academic periodical about Belarus fully indexed by SCOPUS, EBSCO, ERIH PLUS, Google Scholar and other databases.
+It is the only academic periodical about Belarus fully indexed by SCOPUS, EBSCO Humanities Source, and ERIH PLUS.